flschr/mbplugin-maps/README.md

 ### Try your settings in a browser

-The repository ships with a standalone simulator in [`map-simulator/index.html`](map-simulator/index.html).
-Open the file in a browser (or host it via GitHub Pages) and enter the same `loc`, `zoom`, `marker` and preview-style values that you would pass to the shortcode.
-The page renders the static preview and lets you load the interactive map so you can verify the final embed before publishing.
+The repository ships with a standalone [`Micro.blog OSM Embed Validator`](https://flschr.github.io/mbplugin-maps/).
+Try our your `loc`, `zoom`, `marker` and preview-style values that you would pass to the shortcode.
+The page renders the map so you can verify the final embed before publishing it or deciding which map style you want to use.

 ## Configuration